Courses Search Results

 Target Audience: Teaching Staff

-STEP-AI2: Maintaining Academic Integrity in AI-enabled World-via TEAMS show
+STEP-AI2: Maintaining Academic Integrity in AI-enabled World-via Zoom show

 This session provides attendees with a briefing on academic integrity & Generative Artificial Intelligence.
-This session is ONLINE (via Teams).
+This session is ONLINE (via Zoom).
 Follow link in course description, if you would like to join in person.

 Target Audience: Staff who teach or support learning